openbroadcaster/openbroadcaster.github.io/install.md

 <a name="observer-install"></a>

     OpenBroadcaster - OBServer Installation Instructions

 These instructions are an alternative to using ob.installer.sh

 Note: When using special characters in the password, they need to use single quotes instead of double quotes when they echo the string

 1. See dependencies.txt for server dependencies.
 Mostly PHP/MySQL related, but a few things to support transcoding and media identification.

 2. Copy server files to a web environment (web document root).

 3. Import db/dbclean.sql to a database.

 4. Copy config.sample.php to config.php, Edit as necessary.

 5. Ensure media storage directories are writable by the web server.

 6. In the web document root, create 'assets' and 'assets/uploads' directories.
 These directories should be writable by the web server.

 7. The database import includes one user.
 The username is admin.
 The password must be updated:

 /var/www/observer/tools/cli/ob passwd <username>

 8. Check for available updates to verify your installation and apply any required updates.

 /var/www/observer/tools/cli/ob updates run

 OpenBroadcaster CLI Tool.
 Run ob <command>.

 Commands:
 check                 check installation for errors
 cron run              run scheduled tasks
 updates list          list available updates
 updates run           run available updates
 passwd <username>     change password for user

 For advanced instructions see https://support.openbroadcaster.com/install

+   EOF

 _Source:_ [Install.txt](https://github.com/openbroadcaster/observer/blob/main/install.txt)